Frequently Asked Questions

-Why do you call yourselves “medics” when you’re not actually “medics”?
+Why do you call yourselves “medics” when you’re not actually “medics?”

 The term “street medic” has specific meaning originating from the 1960s civil rights movements, referring to groups of volunteers who believed that first-aid is a form of defense, and that anyone could be trained to provide basic care.
+While we are not (nor do we pretend to) be professional medics, we do fall under the term “street medics,” and act under Good Samaritan laws as such.

 Aren’t y’all just a bunch of army medic wannabe/LARPers?

 We try not to be, although many of our volunteers are ex-military medics.
 We definitely don’t see ourselves as a replacement to professional or state-run medical services.
 We have strict ethical and conduct guidelines about staying within scope of training, and for calling EMS.
-We communicate closely with Austin EMS to ensure that we always adding value to the service they provide.
+We communicate closely with Austin EMS to ensure that we are always adding value to the service they provide.

 Why don’t y’all just leave this stuff to the professionals?